AdamRalph123/cars-and-coffee/README.md

 The footer social media icons and links our from the 'Love Running' project

 I got some of my information from https://www.w3schools.com/

+I would like to thank you for taking your time to read my README file.